Sharetribe does not believe in locking in its customers. Data is yours to take and you can request a full export (backup) of your marketplace data.

 - For security reasons we don't export (hashed) user passwords by default, to help reduce the risk of password hashes being compromised.
-If you want to start hosting the open source version of Sharetribe on your own server from the backup data, your users will need to reset their passwords using the "Password forgotten" link.
+If you want to start hosting the Community Edition of Sharetribe Go on your own server from the backup data, your users will need to reset their passwords using the "Password forgotten" link.
 Users who log in via Facebook Login are not affected by this as long as you keep using the same Facebook App.
-If you specifically ask for it, hashed password can be exported.
+If you specifically ask for it, hashed passwords can be exported.

 - We also won't export the PayPal Channel Billing Agreements IDs as they are considered private and useless outside the context of our hosted platform and our private API access.

 - In marketplaces with a big amount of listings and images, in particular large images, some images might not be downloaded properly.

 - Finally, the security certificate (SSL) won't be shared as it contains private information.

 You can also request a backup without images if you are only interested in the database (SQL dump).

 Do I really need a backup?

 We host your marketplace and all its data with great caution.
 The data is stored in multiple secure locations.
 If something goes wrong, we can always restore the data from backups.
 There is no need to ask for a backup as a security precaution—Sharetribe does it on your behalf!

 How can I import the data export to a MySQL database?